 Since March, most dental offices have closed their doors to non-emergent cases.
 Now, the country is beginning to open back up, including dental offices.
-The CDC has been doing an exceptional job updating their requirements for the country as well as the dental field.
-These guidelines are what we will use to dictate the new standards we will implement to keep everyone safe.
+The CDC has been doing an exceptional job updating its requirements for the country and the dental field.
+We will use these guidelines to dictate the new standards we will implement to keep everyone safe.

 The Importance of Following the Standards